 Korra is a protagonist in the Avatar series created by Bryan Konietzko and Michael Dante DiMartino.
 The Last Airbender: Legend of Korra is the direct sequel to the original 2005 Avatar: The Last Airbender.

 Characters from the Avatar series are heavily influenced from various Asian cultures.
 The people of the Water Tribe are designed with Inuit culture of the Arctic in mind.

 Korra was purposefully designed to have a more fierce and rushed attitude than her previous incarnation, Aang.
 The fact she was designed as a female protagonist almost prevented the series from ever being put into full production.
 Nickelodeon executives felt that boys wouldn't watch a series about a female hero, but Bryan Konietzko, series co-creator, defended the idea.
-He further had evidence to support him as males who saw the screening of the first episode didn't care about the character's gender.
+He further had evidence to support his position as males who saw the screening of the first episode didn't care about the character's gender.